yas-sim/openvino-llm-chatbot-rag/README.md

 The program can answer your questions by referring the OpenVINO technical documentation from the OpenVINO official web site.

-This program downloads all the data, including reference documents and DL models, and **can perform inference offline**.
-You don't need any network connection or cloud services once you prepare the data locally.
+This program doesn't rely on any cloud services or webAPIs for inferencing.
+The program downloads all the data, including reference documents and DL models, and **can perform inference offline**.
+You don't need any cloud services once you prepare the data locally.

 ## Programs / Files